john-h-kastner/regex-complement-prolog/regex.md

 ```

 With the DCG defined, we can define and additional predicate `parse_regex/2`
-that invokes the DCG predicate with an initially empty stack and requiring that
+that invokes the DCG predicate with an initially empty stack and requires that
 the entire input string is consumed while parsing.

 ```{.prolog file=regex.pl}